 The Geelong College Reach Out Initiative was established in response to the Royal Commission into Institutional Responses to Childhood Sexual Abuse, with the aim to provide genuine and empathetic responses to and practical support for survivors and those who have suffered harm.
 Guidance, including direct input from survivors, their families and from many in the School community, has inspired and informed the plan for our coordinated response.

-Communication between the school and former students is through the Ad Astra magazine, which is published twice a year (December & June), Old Geelong Collegians’ Association Facebook, our Geelong College Connect newsletter, and our alumni website Geelong College Connect.
+Communication between the school and former students is through the Ad Astra magazine, which is published twice a year (December and June), Old Geelong Collegians’ Association Facebook, our TGC Connect newsletter, and our alumni website TGC Connect.